Kubernetes

 OPA provides a command-line tool, called opa, that you can use to evaluate individual Kubernetes resource definition files against OPA policies manually.
 But that approach doesn’t scale.
 It also doesn’t allow you to validate resource configurations automatically and block those that violate policies before the resources are deployed.

-To do these things, you need to deploy OPA in such a way that it integrates directly with the Kubernetes API server and automatically checks resource definitions whenever they appear or change (regardless of the Kubernetes deployment strategies you choose).
+To do these things, you need to deploy OPA in such a way that it integrates directly with the Kubernetes API server through an admission webhook during the validation process for resource creation and updates, and automatically checks resource definitions whenever they appear or change (regardless of the Kubernetes deployment strategies you choose).

 There are two viable approaches for deploying OPA in a Kubernetes cluster:

-1. Sidecar containers: This approach uses OPA’s built-in admission controller, which integrates with Kubernetes via a ValidatingWebhookConfiguration.
+1. Sidecar containers: This approach uses OPA’s built-in admission controller, which integrates with Kubernetes via validating admission controllers and an admission webhook.
 It also deploys kube-mgmt, which manages OPA policies for Kubernetes, to run an OPA service via sidecar containers in your Kubernetes cluster.
 Kube-mgmt watches the Kubernetes API server to detect changes to resources, then evaluates them based on OPA policies.

 The first option is more straightforward because it doesn’t require the implementation of CRDs.
 However, Gatekeeper is generally viewed as a better way of deploying OPA in Kubernetes because it provides native integration.
-It also avoids the overhead of sidecar containers.
+It also avoids the overhead of sidecar containers, which fits broader Kubernetes ecosystem needs.

 Sidecars vs. Gatekeeper